damar-wicaksono/uqtestfuns/joss/paper.md

-Afterward, they employ these test functions as a common ground to compare the performance of the novel method against that of the state-of-the-art methods in terms of some accuracy and efficiency measures.
+Afterward, they employ these test functions as a common ground to compare the performance of the novel method against that of the state-of-the-art methods in terms of accuracy and efficiency measures.

 `UQTestFuns` is an open-source Python3 library of test functions commonly used within the applied UQ community.